 The algorithms behind the generation of each system's cargo market

-The prices and availability of the market items on display in the Buy Cargo screen are calculated using a couple of complex formulae, which take a base value for each item, mix in a couple of economic variables, and blend it all with a bit of random behaviour.
+The prices and availability of the market items displayed in the Buy Cargo screen are calculated using a couple of complex formulae, which take a base value for each item, mix in a couple of economic variables, and blend it all with a bit of random behaviour.
 The result is the heart of Elite's trading system, where canny traders can make a killing (while the rest of us can't seem to get a break).

 Let's start by looking at the formula for prices, and then availability.